ls2716/Pufferfish_DLoM_2024/README.md

 #### Training

-The models were trained for 3 epochs using Adam optimiser and learning rate 0.001 reduced 10 times every 10 epochs.
+The models were trained for 3 epochs using Adam optimiser.

-Naturally, the models were not fully trained.
+Naturally, the output models were not fully trained.
 The purpose of the experiments was to calculate and compare the mean time per epoch.

 #### Mean epoch time